VipeCloud/vipecloud_api/README.md

 <a name="#send-trackable-email-widget-iframe"></a>Send Trackable Email Widget (IFRAME)
 --------------------
 This widget will allow all VipeCloud enabled users to send a trackable email from within your application.
+Inclusive in this widget is access to email templates (personal and team), send later, and create series.

 ENDPOINT: /send_trackable_email/API_KEY?timestamp=TIMESTAMP&signature=SIGNATURE